ayushgta/faa/000_landing_is_more_important_than_flying.md

 In Looker, all questions start on the explore page.
 Each **explore** starts from one **view** in the model, which is the same as saying one table in the underlying database.
 The explore that we are in matters - it dictates what information is available to us.

 Here, we start by selecting **[Explore Airports](/explore/faa/airports)**.
 That means all the information we are about to look at comes from the airports table in the FAA's database.
-By starting here, we'll be able to see any information that pertains to a U.S. airport - takeoffs, landings, and so forth.
-What we WON'T be able to see, for example,  are airlines that don't operate flights in the USA.
-That's because they won't have any data related to a U.S. airport.
+By starting here, we'll be able to see any information that pertains to an airport in the FAA database - takeoffs, landings, and so forth.
+We won't see any information pertaining to airports *outside* of the FAA database.
+In this case, that means foreign airports.

-A few more terms to know:
+### Important Terms in Looker
+Knowing the following terms will make navigating Looker much easier.
+Throughout these pages, important terms that you should know will be **bolded.**

 - A **field** is either a dimension or a measure.
 - A **dimension** is what you group or slice data by;